 A favorite, because of its complexity and local sourcing, was Rhonda's Garden Wall Eggs in Puff Pastry.
 She scrambled free-range organic eggs from local Earthstar Farm in combination with shrimp, crimini mushrooms, and snow peas from Snow Country Gardens.
 Then the mixture was folded into light puff pastry baskets and topped with a light lemon dill sauce.
 The dill and other herbs were from the inn's garden and the ripe strawberry garnish was from The Wicked Good Farm.

 We also learned that the lovely Blue Willow china had a purpose.
-Rhonda said that food is most attractive served on blue china.
+Rhonda said that food is the most attractive served on blue china.
 I had to agree.
 And, the cut crystal glasses, crisp white linens, and silver accent pieces added to the overall elegance of the breakfast.
 I have to add here that attire for breakfast can range from bike shorts to down vests.
 After all, you are in Montana where your outdoor activities dictate your dress.

 Exploring Downtown Whitefish

 After consulting with both Chris and Rhonda, it was off to explore Whitefish.
-There is so much in walking distance of the inn.
+There is so much within walking distance of the inn.
 These walkable outings are must-dos for your relaxing getaway at the Garden Wall Inn and are only a small sample of what you can enjoy in this beautiful Rocky Mountain town.

 Walking the Whitefish Trails